Diagnosis

 Immunosuppressants and immunomodulators include mycophenolate (CellCept), mercaptopurine (Purinethol, Purixan), azathioprine (Imuran, Azasan) and rituximab (Rituxan).
 In general, they have been used in small sample groups and long-term benefits are still being studied.

 • Monitoring of other organ involvement.
 Type 1 AIP often is associated with other organ involvement, including enlarged lymph nodes and salivary glands, scarring of the bile ducts, liver inflammation, and kidney disease.
-Although these signs may lessen or disappear completely with steroid therapy, your doctor will continue to monitor you.
+Although these signs may lessen or disappear completely with steroid therapy, your care team will continue to monitor you.

 Get the latest health information from Mayo Clinic delivered to your inbox.